Skip to content

 Hong Kong: hate or love it, but it’s unlikely that this place will leave you indifferent.
 It’s a city where millions live in tiny apartments in the shadow of super-modern skyscrapers built in the small spaces reclaimed from the rainforest.

-Hong Kong is a Special Administrative Region of the People’s Republic of China (HKSAR) (here is my travel guide to China) right in front of Shenzhen.
+Hong Kong is a Special Administrative Region of the People’s Republic of China (HKSAR) (here is my travel guide) right in front of Shenzhen.
 Every corner of Hong Kong offers some interesting views, especially if it’s your first time in Asia.
 There’s something for everyone: old temples, giant Buddhas, huge shopping malls, forest-covered mountains, beaches, traditional fishing villages, and uninhabited islands.

 But I’ll be honest with you: I’m not a big fan of Hong Kong, probably because I’ve lived in Asia for a while and every time I have the chance to travel, I’d rather go somewhere quieter and cheaper.

 Every time I visited Hong Kong, I had to renew my Chinese Visa.
-So, a visit to Hong Kong doesn’t feel like a holiday to me (renewing the Chinese Visa is always stressful), but at the same time, I also realize that this is my own experience.
-And despite my feelings towards Hong Kong, there are many exciting things to do and see in this city.
+So, a visit to Hong Kong doesn’t feel like a holiday to me (renewing the Chinese Visa is always stressful), but at the same time, I realize that this is my own experience.
+Despite my feelings towards Hong Kong, there are many exciting things to do and see in this city.

-You’ll find many ideas to start planning your itinerary in this article.
+You’ll find many ideas in this article for planning your itinerary.

 Let’s start with something that wouldn’t probably come to mind when considering Hong Kong: the beaches.